Australian leader tours floods where 2 men reported missing

-BRISBANE, Australia (AP) — Australia’s prime minister has toured the flood-stricken city of Townsville where two men have been reported missing.
+BRISBANE, Australia (AP) — Australia’s prime minister toured the flood-stricken city of Townsville on Tuesday where two men have been reported missing in unprecedented rainfall.

-While floodwater receded in Townsville on Tuesday, overnight monsoonal rain caused flash-flooding in communities to the north where authorities have warned residents to move to higher ground.
+While floodwater receded in Townsville on Tuesday, overnight monsoonal rain created flash-flooding in communities to the north where authorities have warned residents to move to higher ground.

-And police are still searching for two men who were last seen on Monday morning near floodwaters.
+Police are searching for two men who were last seen on Monday morning near flood waters in the Townsville suburb of Aitkenvale.

-Authorities have warned Townsville residents not to swim in flood waters, in which crocodiles and snakes have been spotted.
+Authorities have warned Townsville residents not to swim in flood waters, in which crocodiles and snakes have been spotted among the Townsville suburbs.

 Most Read Nation & World Stories